radicle-dev/old.radicle.xyz/content/docs/git-integration.rst

 Git Integration
 ===============

-Radicle utilities are centered around code collaboration.
-They usually expect that the directory from which ``rad`` commands are executed is a ``git`` repository.
+Most Radicle utilities expect to execute from within a ``git`` repository.
 There is, however, no restriction on how the ``git`` repository is shared with
 others: you can use any ``git`` hosting service (such as GitHub or GitLab), or a self-hosted ``git`` server to ``push`` and ``pull`` your changes.

-If you prefer to not rely on a centralized ``git`` hosting service, Radicle provides integration with git-remote-ipfs_, which allows storing ``git`` repositories on IPFS_.
-Note, however, that this is currently considered experimental and has some `known limitations <#limitations-troubleshooting>`_.
+If you prefer not to rely on a centralized ``git`` hosting service, Radicle provides integration with git-remote-ipfs_, which allows storing ``git`` repositories on IPFS_.
+Note, however, this functionality is currently considered experimental and has some `known limitations <#limitations-troubleshooting>`_.

-To start using git-remote-ipfs_, just pick ``New peer-to-peer repository`` when ``rad project init`` prompts you for the kind of repository to use.
+To start using git-remote-ipfs_, just pick ``New peer-to-peer repository`` when ``rad project init`` prompts for which type of repository to use.

 .. _git-remote-ipfs: https://github.com/oscoin/ipfs/blob/master/git-remote-ipfs/README.rst